mpol1t/gemini-public-api/README.md

 ### Asynchronous Usage

-The library relies on the aiohttp package for truly asynchronous execution.
-The ClientSession context manager is used for making async requests.
+The library relies on the `aiohttp` package for truly asynchronous execution.
+The `SessionContextManager` context manager is used for making async requests.
 Here's how to fetch the available symbols asynchronously:

 ```python
 from gemini_public_api.aiohttp import api